Arshbir-singh/cisco-networking-labs/05-layer-2-security/readme.md

 ### Violation test

-**Method:** "changed PC0's MAC address in Config > FastEthernet0 to  0030.F2B8.56E6   while it remained connected to Fa0/1"
+**Method:** PC0's MAC address was changed in Config > FastEthernet0 to `0030.F2B8.56E6` while it remained connected to Fa0/1.

 **Before — violation counter at 0:**